MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/connect-power-query.md

 # Connect to a Power Query data source

-Adding data sources based on Power Query connectors usually follow the same steps as outnlined below.
+Adding data sources based on Power Query connectors usually follow the same steps as outlined below.
 For details about specific connectors, refer to the linked articles in the Power Query connector reference.

 ## Add a data source through Power Query connectors